 ii.
-The asset requirements established in 606 CMR 10.042(a)(4) shall be waived for all families meeting the homelessness service need.
+The asset requirements established in 606 CMR 10.04-2(a)(34) shall be waived for all families meeting the homelessness service need.

 2. Seeking Approved Activity.
-Parents who do not have an approved activity at time of initial authorization or at reauthorization may be granted provisional authorization of 12 weeks to seek and certify an approved activity.
-This includes parents on maternity or paternity leave at initial authorization, parents enrolled in a non-approved training program, or parents unable to certify employment at time of initial eligibility authorization.
+Parents who do not have an approved activity at time of initial assessmentauthorization or at reauthorization may be granted provisional authorization a period of 12 weeks to seek and certify an approved activity.
+This includes parents on maternity or paternity leave at initial assessmentauthorization, parents enrolled in a non-approved training program, or parents unable to certify employment at time of initial eligibility assessmentauthorization.

 a.
-Parents who are able to provide documentation of an approved activity and meet all other program requirements described in 606 CMR 10.04(2) before the end of the 12 week period, will be issued a 12 month authorization.
+Parents who are able to provide documentation of an approved activity and meet all other program requirements described in 606 CMR 10.04( $\pm 2$ )() before the end of the 12 week period, will be issued a 12 month authorization.

-b.
-Parents who are able to provide preliminary proof of an approved activity (i.e. an employment verification form) but are unable to provide full documentation at the end of the 12 week period, may be granted an extended period of 8 weeks to provide full documentation required to qualify for a 12 month authorization.
+b)4.
+The incapacity of a parent(s) must be verified and documented on a case by case basis, as.
+Parents who are able to provide preliminary proof of an approved activity (i.e. an employment verification form) but are unable to provide full documentation at the end of the 12 week period, may be granted an extended period of 8 weeks to provide full documentation required by federal and state law.to qualify for a 12 month authorization.

 3. Combining Service Need Activities.
 Work and education or training may be combined to meet service need requirements.
+An activity of seeking paid employment or incapacity of parent may not be combined with any other approved activity to establish a service need.

-1. Travel Time.
-Up to five hours of travel time per week may be added to a parent's service need, provided that the travel is related to the necessary time to/from the child care program and the parent's service need activity.
-Before travel time may be added to a service need, the parent must establish a minimum of at least 20 hours in an EEC approved activity, pursuant to 606 CMR 10.04(2)(b)1.
+2.1.
+Travel Time.
+Up to five hours of travel time per week may be added to a parent's service need, provided that the travel is reasonably related to the necessary time to/from the child care program and the parent's service need activity.
+Before travel time may be added to a service need, the parent must establish a minimum of at least 20 hours in an EEC approved activity, pursuant to 606 CMR 10.04(42)(b)1.